Bugatti Mistral: Brouillard

-In 2025 Bugatti revealed a one-off modification of the Mistral named Brouillard after one of Ettore Bugatti's horses.
+In 2025, Bugatti revealed a one-off modification of the Mistral called Brouillard, named after one of Ettore Bugatti's horses.
 As opposed to the Mistral, it is not a roadster but a closed coupé.
-The Brouillard is the first car in Bugatti's so called Solitaire program of one-off versions.
+The Brouillard is the first car in Bugatti's so called "Programme Solitaire", an exclusive programme dedicated to creating special one-off versions of existing models.
+The Brouillard uses the 1,600 PS 7993 cc quad-turbocharged W16 engine from the Chiron Super Sport, as well as an all-wheel-drive setup.